staticka/staticka/README.md

 ```

 > [!NOTE]
-> If a name is specified from the `Layout`, there is no need to specify the `plate` property from the specified `.md` file.
+> If a name is specified from the `Layout`, there is no need to specify the `plate` property from the `.md` file.

-It is also possible to specify a class extended to `Layout` in the Front Matter details.
+It is also possible to specify a `Layout` class in the `.md` file by specifying it to the `plate` property.
 Using this approach requires a `RenderInterface` attached to the `Parser` class:

 ``` php
 namespace App\Layouts;